Foxh0und/flawlessrhetoric/_posts/2025-05-31-Fix-Open-Terminal-Here-with Tilix-or-other-Terminals-on-KDE-Plasma-6.md

 layout: post
 title: Fix "Open Terminal Here" with Tilix or other Terminals on KDE Plasma 6 (Fedora 42)
 date: 2025-05-30
+description: From the browser to the terminal in just two clicks
 tag: computers
 ---
 ### Introduction